mixpanel/docs/Tracking/how-tos/effective-server.md

 It takes 3 steps:

 ### Step 1: Generate an ID
 The key is to have an ID that is unique to each user and persists during that user's session.
 We recommend setting a cookie and using that cookie as the ID.
-All server frameworks (eg: ) provide a simple way to set and retrieve cookies per request.
+All common server frameworks provide a simple way to set and retrieve cookies per request.

 ### Step 2: Set `$device_id` to that ID
 When tracking events from your server, set the `$device_id` property of that event to the ID for the user performing that event.